Graylog2/documentation/pages/metrics.rst

 Prometheus Metric Exporting
 ===========================

-Starting in Graylog 4.1, metrics can be exported to other systems VIA the Prometheus Metrics Exporting feature.
+Starting in Graylog 4.1, metrics can be exported to other systems via the Prometheus Metrics Exporting feature.
 This feature can be optionally enabled.
-When enabled, Graylog will export metrics VIA a standard `Prometheus HTTP exporter <https://prometheus.io/docs/instrumenting/writing_exporters>`_ on port ``9833``.
+When enabled, Graylog will export metrics via a standard `Prometheus HTTP exporter <https://prometheus.io/docs/instrumenting/writing_exporters>`_ on port ``9833``.
 Prometheus can then scrape and ingest the metrics.